 You may have insurance policies that cover emergencies

 An emergency fund should be enough to pay all your most important bills for several months.

-Three months of your usual wages or income is a good minimum amount to aim for, although anything you can put away will help.
+Three to six months of your usual wages or income is a good amount to aim for, although anything you can put away will help.